4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 The `VP SET COLUMN COUNT` command <!-- REF #_method_.VP SET COLUMN COUNT.Summary -->defines the total number of columns in *vpAreaName*<!-- END REF -->.

-Pass the the name of the 4D View Pro area in *vpAreaName*.
+Dans *vpAreaName*, passez le nom de la zone 4D View Pro.
 Si vous passez un nom inexistant, une erreur est retournée.

-Pass the total number of columns in the *columnCount* parameter. *columnCount* must be greater than 0.
+Pass the total number of columns in the *columnCount* parameter. *columnCount* doit être supérieur à 0.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the *columnCount* will be applied (counting begins at 0).
 If omitted, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant: